Begunkodor railway station: Controversy

 After 42 years, in August 2009, the railway station was finally reopened as a passenger train halt, by former Railway minister Mamata Banerjee.

-However, regularly 10 trains halt here, but passengers still avoid using the station after sunset.
-It is believed that twice a week girl is seen running at with the train on the same day when she died.
-Few of the paranormal investigators has confirmed presence of abnormal electromagnetic waves at the station on specific time and on specific day of the week.
-Many ghost hunters have visited the station repeatedly.
-Presently Begunkodor railway station was being touted by certain people for some time as a ghost tourist spot to attract visitors.
+Although 10 trains halt here regularly, passengers avoid using the station after sunset.
+It is believed that twice a week, a girl is seen running at with the train on the same day when she died.
+Presently, Begunkodar railway station is being touted by certain people as a ghost tourist spot to attract visitors.